VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Content/Objects/PageEdge.md

 # PageEdge ==~object~==

-The `PageEdge` is utilized in combination with other types, such as `PageConnection`, to create paginated lists or connections of pages.
+This type is utilized in combination with other types, such as `PageConnection`, to create paginated lists or connections of pages.
 It provides the necessary fields to identify and retrieve specific pages within the connection.

 ## Fields